filipdanic/blogfolio/src/source/_posts/how-to-read-and-navigate-new-codebase.md

 1. **Do your homework:** Learn as much as you can about the domain, the business problems, the app architecture, and find all the docs you can.
 2. **Gear up:** Use a great IDE/Code editor that will make digging through the code easier.
 3. **Debug at runtime:** Set breakpoints at critical sections.
 Monitor the stack.
 Follow what’s happening line-by-line.
-4. **Use git:** Remember to look at how a piece of code has changed over time whenever you are confused as to what it actually does.
+4. **Use git history:** Remember to look at how a piece of code has changed over time whenever you are confused as to what it actually does.
 (Or why it even exists.)
 5. **Rest and don’t be overwhelmed:** Programming is hard.
 Your job is hard.
 Don’t make it harder by being tired and stressed.